 Primary reason Please explain Row 1 but no substantive impact anticipated We assess environmental related risk as part of the Enterprise Risk Management (ERM) program by identifying the risk's likelihood and potential impact.
-The scale of impact severity is defined as "1" for "minor" which is \$0-25 million, "2" for "moderate", which is \$26-100 million, "3" is for "major", which is \$101-250 million and "4" for "severe", which is \$251-500 million, and "5" is "catastrophic" which is over \$500 million.
-When identifying or assessing risks, substantive financial impact is defined as a scale of impact of \$101 million or more.
+The scale of impact severity is defined as "1" for "minor" which is \$0.25 million, "2" for "moderate", which is \$26.100 million, "3" is for "major", which is \$101-250 million and "4" for "severe", which is \$251-500 million, and "5" is "catastrophic" which is over \$500 million.
+When identifying or assessing risks, substantive financial impact for water-related risk is defined as a scale of impact of \$101 million or more with a likely probability of occurring (likelihood 26-50%).
 The \$101 million threshold is less than 1% of the company annual revenue.
 With the help of a third party consultant, the sustainability team identifies and evaluates water-related risks in direct operations by using the tools of WRI Aqueduct and WWF Water Risk Filter along with our internal company risk assessment method.
-We also evaluate some supply chain water-related risks identified do not meet the financial impact threshold.
-The risks identified including increased energy costs, restricted utility consumption due to severe weather patterns, prolonged excessive heat or haze, pricing volatility and mandatory conservation measures currently fall into the company's "mino" category with a 25%-50% of likelihood.
-The water-related risks identified will not impact how LVS executes its major business strategy.
+We also evaluate some supply chain water-related risk as part of risk assessment conducted by the procurement team.
+We categorize risk into physical, regulatory, reputation and market, and technological risk types.
+The impact of the water-related risk is identified do not meet the financial impact threshold.
+The risks identified including increased water costs, water shortages, prolonged excessive heat or haze which would increase water use, and mandatory water conservation measures.
+For example, in Las Vegas, The Venetian Resort could suffer from reduced water availability and increased operating costs, as this region is prone to long-term drought and relies heavily on municipal systems for water availability.
+These risks however still fall under the \$101 million threshold and are unlikely to occur and therefore will not impact how LVS executes its major business strategy.
 Therefore, even though the water-related risks exist, there are currently none with the potential to have a substantive financial or strategic impact on business.
-While the risks are not "substantive" to the entire company, the sustainability team still actively reviews and mitigates water-related risks that are significant to the department.
-We evaluate risks periodically and complete a risk assessment annually.
+While the risks are not "substantive"